jakobhoeg/built-in-ai/packages/built-in-ai/README.md

 ## Browser Requirements

-To use the Prompt API in Chrome or Edge, these are the requirements:
+> [!IMPORTANT]
+> The Prompt API is currently experimental and will change as it matures.
+The below enablement guide of the API might also change in the future.

 1. You need Chrome (v.
 128 or higher) or Edge Dev/Canary (v.
 138.0.3309.2 or higher)